-At the heart of everything we do in the Blucher lies the wellbeing of the Pupil.
-We make sure that all students are flourishing in the Wellington environment and making the most of the incredible array of opportunities that are on offer.
-Pupils in the Blucher House are characterized by their real sense of community, commitment and their embodiment of the Wellington values that help them to achieve a greater sense of belonging, improve their self-esteem and enjoy their time in school.
+At the heart of everything we do in the Blucher is the wellbeing of the student.
+We make sure that all students are flourishing in the Wellington environment and taking the most out of the incredible array of opportunities that are on offer.
+We also look to develop our students in a wider way than subject specific lessons.
+In the Blucher we hope to develop the eight attributes of the school and focus on ideas of self-improvement, moral discipline and effort.

 This year we see many changes to the Blucher house, a new Housemistress, new head of house, new tutors and plenty of new students.
 We are very pleased that there is still a strong group of original Blucher members who can show the new people what it means to be from this unique House.
 With this mix of new ideas and energy and the strong core of house members, the Blucher house will definitely be an exciting and interesting place to be, offering companionship, support and encouragement to all.